• BONUS: The Stories We Live By, And Why They Matter — Meredith on AI Script to Screen

 Apr 8 2026

 Péter Dósa was born in Budapest in 1998, nine years after the fall of communism.
-His family left when he was eight — Ireland first, then Barcelona, where he completed a master’s in democracies and multiculturalism.
-He founded The Hungary Report to do what mainstream outlets don’t: explain Orbán’s system in depth, for an international audience now spanning more than 110 countries.
+He left with his family at eight and, though he grew up in Ireland and Barcelona, never stopped watching Hungary.
+He founded The Hungary Report to do what most outlets don’t: explain Orbán’s system in depth, for an international audience that now spans more than 110 countries.
+Péter doesn’t come with a think tank title.
+What he has is rarer — he understands the system from the inside.

-On April 12, Hungarians will go to the polls in what Politico Europe has called the EU’s most important election of 2026.
-But our conversation is not really about that — it’s about a set of tools for dismantling democracy that have been field-tested in a Central European country for sixteen years, and are now being deployed at scale elsewhere.
-As the Heritage Foundation’s Kevin Roberts put it: Hungary is not just a model for modern statecraft.
-It is the model.
+We spoke the week of Hungary’s 2026 election, which Politico Europe called the EU’s most important of the year.
+But our conversation wasn’t really about that election — it was about a set of tools for dismantling democracy, tools that have been field-tested for sixteen years in a Central European country and are now being deployed at scale elsewhere.
+Péter explains how the system was built, how it bends rather than breaks the rules, and why regulated-out-of-existence is harder to fight than banned.

 Photo: Bjoern Wylezich